System and School Organization

 Private schools also receive a great deal of public funding, with the Japanese government paying 50% of private school teachers’ salaries.
 Other forms of funding are capital grants, which go to private schools for specific costs, including new buildings and equipment.
 While private schools are considered to be more competitive and prestigious than public schools, public schools still account for 99% of primary schools and 94% of lower secondary schools.
 There are many more private upper secondary schools, however; 23% of upper secondary schools are classified as private.

 The Japanese government spends less on its schools than do many other OECD countries.
 Schools are functional but unadorned, and most schools have a very small administrative staff, with only a principal, an assistant principal, a janitor and a nurse.
 The focus of the funding is on teachers and students.
-In 2008, Japan spent 4.9% of its GDP on education – lower than the OECD average of 5.9%.
-However, Japan spends $9,673 per student, higher than the OECD average of $8,831.
+In 2011, Japan spent 5.1% of its GDP on education – lower than the OECD average of 6.1%.
+Japan spends $8,280 per student in primary school, $9,677 in lower secondary, and $10,093 in upper secondary, compared to the OECD averages of $8,296, $9,377, and $9,506, respectively.

 School Management and Organization